-- The agent can choose from many different negotiation strategies in the spectrum from purely self-interested to accommodative.
-It should be easy for the agent to switch from one strategy to another strategy.
-A uniformed negotiation mechanism for all different negotiation strategies is an ideal choice. - The choice of negotiation strategy should not be hard-coded in the agent.
+- 1. The agent can choose from many different negotiation attitudes in the spectrum from purely self-interested to accommodative.
+It should be easy for the agent to switch from one attitude to another attitude. - 2.
+The choice of negotiation attitude should not be hard-coded in the agent.
 The choice should depend on the agent's organizational goals, the current environmental circumstance, which agent is negotiated with, and what issue is under negotiation. - 3.
-There should be no requirement of a centralized controller which coordinates the agent's behavior.
-The agent should be free to choose any negotiation strategy according to its goals set by its designer.
-Because every agent belongs to different users, it is not realistic to assume a centralized controller.
+There should be no requirement of a centralized controller that coordinates the agent's behavior.
+The agent should be free to choose any negotiation attitude according to its goals set by its designer.

-So far, there has been no such negotiation framework which provides the above capabilities for agents (see related work in Section 6).
-In this paper, we introduce an integrative negotiation mechanism which enables agents to manage all sorts of negotiation strategies in the spectrum from self-interested to completely cooperative in a uniform reasoning framework called the MQ framework.
-This mechanism is based on the Motivational Quantities (MQ) framework [?], which is reviewed in Section 2.
-Section 3 describes the integrative negotiation mechanism.
+So far, there has been no such negotiation framework that provides the above capabilities.
+So we introduce an integrative negotiation mechanism which enables agents to manage all sorts of negotiation attitudes in the spectrum from self-interested to completely cooperative in a uniform reasoning framework called the Motivational Quantities (MQ) framework [7], which is reviewed in Section 2.
+Section 3 describes this integrative negotiation mechanism.
 Section 4 uses examples to explain the ideas.
-Section 5 presents experimental results that explore how different negotiation attitudes affect the agent's performance and the social welfare of the overall system.
-Section 6 discusses related work and Section 7 concludes and identifies further work.
+Section 5 presents experimental results.
+Section 6 discusses related work and Section 7 concludes.

-2. MQ FRAMEWORKS
+2 MQ Frameworks

-The MQ framework is an agent control framework that provides the agent with the ability to reason about which tasks should be performed and when to perform them.
+The MQ framework [7] is an agent control framework that provides the agent with the ability to reason about which tasks should be performed and when to perform them.
 The reasoning is based on the agent's organizational concerns.
 The basic assumption is that agents are complex, with multiple goals related to the multiple roles they play in the agent society.
-The progress toward one goal can not substitute for the progress toward another goal.
-Motivational (MQs) are used to represent the progress toward organizational goals quantitatively.
+The progress toward one goal cannot substitute for the progress toward another goal.
+Motivational Quantities (MQs) are used to represent the progress toward organizational goals quantitatively.
 Each agent has a set of MQs which it is interested in and wants to accumulate.
 Each MQ_i in this set represents the progress toward one of the agent's organizational goals.
 Each MQ_i is associated with a preference function (utility curve), U{f_i} , that describes the agent's preference for a particular quantity of the MQ_i .
-Different types of MQs are not interchangeable.
-The utility U_i associated with MQ_i can not be transferred to the utility U_j associated with MQ_j if $i \neq j$.
-The agent's overall utility is a function of the different utilities associated with the MQs it tracks: $U{agent} = \gamma(U_i, U_j, U_k, ...)$.
+The agent's overall utility is a function of the different utilities associated with the MQs it tracks: $U{agent} = \gamma(U_i, U_j, U_k, ..)$.
 The structure of function γ represents the agent's preference and emphasis on different organizational goals.
 The MQ framework thus provides an approach to compare the agent's different motivational factors through a multi-attribute function.